 Grant access to columns that are not tagged

-GRANT SELECT ON TABLE sample.users HAS ATTRIBUTE (security.pii != true) TO ROLE analyst;
+GRANT SELECT ON TABLE sample.users HAVING ATTRIBUTE NOT IN (security.pii) TO ROLE analyst;

 The inequality test allows the admin to express the opposite condition.

 In this example, the role